pgstef/pgstef.github.io/_posts/2019-03-26-pgbackrest_archiving_tricks.md

 $ chmod +x check_pgbackrest
 ```

-This installation procedure above is just a simple example.
+This installation procedure is just a simple example.

 Now, check the archives chain to know if there's something missing: